phonegap/phonegap-plugin-push/README.md

 ```

 #### register
 This should be called as soon as the device becomes ready.
-On success, you will get a call to tokenHandler (iOS), or  onNotificationGCM (Amazon Fire OS or Android), allowing you to obtain the device token or registration ID, respectively.
+On success, you will get a call to tokenHandler (iOS), or onNotificationGCM (Amazon Fire OS and Android), or onNotificationWP8 (WP8), allowing you to obtain the device token or registration ID, or push channel name and Uri respectively.
 Those values will typically get posted to your intermediary push server so it knows who it can send notifications to.

 For Amazon Fire OS, if you have not already registered with Amazon developer portal,you will have to obtain credentials and api_key for your app.
 This is described more in detail in the **Registering your app for Amazon Device Messaging(ADM)** section below.